snodgrass23/base12/README.md

 "Store config in the environment."

 Base12 uses the untracked config.local.js file to manage environment config.
-Once tooling is better supported on hosts, it will likely move to environment variables.
+It will also pull in available environment variables for instant compatibility with cloud providers like Heroku.

 ### 4. Backing services

 "Treat backing services as attached resources."

-Backing service configuration is stored in config.local.js on each host.
+Backing service configuration is stored in config.local.js or environment variables on each host.

 ### 5. Build, release, run